astropy/astropy/docs/development/index.rst

 {% if is_development %}

-Development quickstart
+Contributing quickstart
 -----------------------

-This section provides a development quickstart guide for Astropy.
+This section provides a contributing quickstart guide for Astropy.
 With minor changes the process will apply to contributing updates to coordinated and many affiliated packages.

 .. toctree::